In this post, we’re going to briefly discuss carbs, glycogen storage and why flat muscles not necessarily mean you’ve lost muscle mass.

 How glycogen works

-This part of the article will feel like an anatomy lesson but I will try to make it less boring that it sounds.
+This part of the article will feel like an anatomy lesson.
+But I will try to make it less boring than it sounds.

-The glycogen is produced by the liver and then some of it is stored in the liver and some in the muscles.
+The glycogen is produced by the liver.
+Some of it is stored in the liver and some in the muscles.